 SEO Code Errors are like holes in a bucket

-After almost a year of being back into the SEO world, I've noticed a huge problem that seems to still be unaddressed.
+After almost a year of being back into the SEO world, I've noticed a huge problem that seems to be still unaddressed.

 So many websites are still having a significant number of code errors on their website.

 These code errors reduce the effectiveness of people's websites.
 It is like a bucket with holes.
 You wind up losing leads, traffic, and SEO value.
+Unlike holes in a bucket, which are easy to see, for a website you have to dig a little deeper to see the holes.
+More so when you think the website is doing okay.

-So being one to raise problems I want to unpack this and offer some solutions.
+So being one to raise problems, I want to unpack this and offer some solutions.

 The Premise of the article: